NAU-ACM/ICPC-Question-Solving/README.md

 - UVa 01112 - Mice and Maze
 - UVa 11492 - Babel
 - UVa 10557 - XYZZY
 - UVa 10171 - Meeting Prof. Miguel
+  - I don't know why, but people used Floyd Warshall for solving this q, even though the source is specified in the question.
+I got AC with Bellman-Ford, do follow your own way don't go with other people's solutions.
+[Check this question](https://cs.stackexchange.com/questions/2942/am-i-right-about-the-differences-between-floyd-warshall-dijkstra-and-bellman-fo) to see which algorithm to use when (for shortest path questions.)
 - UVa 01056 - Degrees of Separation
 - UVa 11167 - Monkeys in the Emei
 - UVa 11380 - Down Went The Titanic